 Together they enjoyed a fruitful competitive career.
 In the short span of 11 years, and never dancing as amateurs, they won and successfully defended many professional Latin American championships including 7 times International Champion, triple United Kingdom and Open British Professional Champions.

 At the end of their competitive years they received a Carl Alan Award from HRH Princess Anne for the most outstanding partnership.
 In 1986 they were the first and only Latin American dancers to appear in cabaret at the Caesar's Palace in Las Vegas.

 Lorna holds Fellowship qualifications.
 She is internationally well known and travels the world teaching, lecturing and as an adjudicator.
-Lorna was elected onto the Latin American Faculty of the ISTD in 1997.
-She is now Chairman of that Faculty and was heavily involved with the re-writing of the Latin American technique.
+Lorna has served on the Latin American Faculty of the ISTD and as Chair of that Faculty she was heavily involved with the re-writing of the Latin American technique.